 That covers the basics of Rare Breed Rye, but the big question remains – how does it taste?
 We’ll get there soon enough.
 Before we do, I’d like to stress how excited I am that this expression is a reality.
 I dreamed of it for years.
 When I finally heard the rumors – not long after seeing them confirmed on the TTB COLA registry – well, let’s just say my heart gobbled.
 This is a wish granted, and regardless of its profile, I’m truly grateful.
 Now, let’s pour!

-Wild Turkey Rare Breed Rye (2020) – 112.2 proof, NCF – no age stated (reportedly a blend of 4-, 6-, and 8-year straight rye whiskeys) – bottled by Wild Turkey Distilling Co., Lawrenceburg, KY
+Wild Turkey Rare Breed Rye (2020) – 112.2 proof, NCF – no age stated (reportedly a blend of 4-, 6-, and 8-year straight rye whiskeys) – distilled and bottled by Wild Turkey Distilling Co., Lawrenceburg, KY

 Tasted neat in a Glencairn after a few minutes rest …

 Nose: (lively, sweet & spicy) lemon squares, crisp apple, vanilla icing, honey, vibrant oak, cinnamon popcorn, tangerine peel, herbal tea leaves, faint minty spice

 Taste: (brief sweetness, wallop o’ spice) caramel drizzle, vanilla candy, lemon zest, fresh-cracked black pepper, basil, Altoid-esque mint, hints of licorice & clove

 Finish: (a four-act spice ballet, sponsored by Doc Martens) long & wonderfully spicy – intense black pepper, burnt toffee, charred oak, nutmeg, licorice, leather, lingering zesty citrus